StarWarsFoundryVTT/StarWarsFFG/README.md

+( PLEASE NOTE: This is a custom fork based on [Jaxxa's implementation](https://github.com/jaxxa/StarWarsFFG/tree/master). )

 # StarWarsFFG

 This is an implementation of the [Fantasy Flight Games Star Wars](https://www.fantasyflightgames.com/en/starwarsrpg/) roleplaying system by in [Foundry Virtual Tabletop](https://foundryvtt.com/).